I, me, moor by Alicia Hayden

 As part of our New Perspectives project we have offered grants to young people to share their stories of National Parks

-Campaign for National Parks are offering funding opportunities of up to £1,000 to young people who want to develop their communication and storytelling skills and share their stories of National Parks.
-We’re excited to hear from young people who want to develop a project exploring an issue, topic or story relating to one or more of the 13 National Parks in England and Wales.
+As part of our New Perspectives project, funded by the National Lottery Heritage Fund, we offered funding opportunities of up to £1,000 to young people who want to develop their communication and storytelling skills and share their stories of National Parks.
+We heard from young people who wanted to develop a project exploring an issue, topic or story relating to one or more of the 13 National Parks in England and Wales.

 Thanks to National Lottery players